 The Homeownership Assistance Program is designed to assist families with purchasing a home of their own within Jacksonville City limits by providing a 0% interest, deferred 2nd mortgage to help with the down payment.
 This program was created especially for qualified families with incomes below 80% of the area median income who are capable of qualifying and repaying a first mortgage.

 Homebuyer’s Education Course

-Jacksonville’s Neighborhood Improvement Services (Formerly Community Engagement) offers Homebuyer’s Education Courses several times a year at Center for Public Safety, 200 Marine Blvd.
+Jacksonville’s Neighborhood Improvement Services (Formerly Community Engagement) offers Homebuyer’s Education Courses several times a year at Jacksonville Station, 1300 N Marine Blvd.
 It is a one-day course where those interested can learn the ins and outs of purchasing a home and can address their questions and concerns with local lenders and real estate experts.
-Pre-registration for the course is required, and there is a $20 registration fee to cover the cost of materials and lunch.
+Pre-registration for the course is required, and there is a $25 registration fee to cover the cost of materials and lunch.
 Register online.

 Money Management Seminar

-Jacksonville’s Neighborhood Improvement Services (Formerly Community Engagement) offers Money Management Seminar several times a year.
+Jacksonville’s Neighborhood Improvement Services (Formerly Community Engagement) offers Money Management Seminar several times a year at Jacksonville Station, 1300 N Marine Blvd.
 It is a one-day course which focuses on the importance of managing your funds and learning how to maintain a budget.
 Pre-registration for the course is required for this FREE course.
 Register online.

 Jacksonville Neighborhood Improvement Services (formerly Community Engagement) seeks to ensure a better quality of life for all Citizens and is committed to meeting the national objectives set by HUD which ensures at least 70% of all CDBG funds provide programs to benefit qualified families.